Updated May 27, 2021.

 Six months into my post-PhD career, I left a job at a think tank to do consulting with a PhD.

-There were several reasons for this, but the most important was that I was watching the money the think tank was taking in to do these research projects.
+I was watching the money the think tank was taking in to do these research projects.
 It was a lot of money.
 And they’d pay me by the hour.
 And when I sold a $50k project that took me 4 months to do, I confess I started to wonder why I needed the middleman.

 Why couldn’t I just sell that project and do it myself?

 It turns out it was harder than I thought.
 People paid the think tank because of their name and reputation, and I didn’t have that yet.

 So I struggled to sell, and eventually failed miserably and ran back into a job.

 Why do I tell you this at the beginning of a post on consulting with a PhD?